Battle of the Soyang River: Reinforcing and realigning X Corps

 The situation in the sectors of the 1st and 2nd Battalions, 38th Infantry, by morning of 18 May was equally critical.
 Between these two battalions, the position of the Netherlands Battalion on Hill 975 had crumbled of its own accord early the previous evening when most of the Dutch troops, after witnessing the flow of PVA through the gap, streamed off the height.
-"They have seen so many Chinamen and [so much] firing today," Colonel Coughlin explained to General Ruffner, and they "think that if our air and artillery can't stop them then there's not much they can do."
-Though their commander, Colonel Eekhout, regained control quickly, Colonel Coughlin, at General Ruffner's instruction, sent the battalion into an assembly near Hang'ye for rest and reorganization and stretched out the forces of Company A and F to man the vacated position.
+"They have seen so many Chinamen and [so much] firing today," Coughlin explained to Ruffner, and they "think that if our air and artillery can't stop them then there's not much they can do."
+Though their commander, Eekhout, regained control quickly, Coughlin, at Ruffner's instruction, sent the battalion into an assembly near Hang'ye for rest and reorganization and stretched out the forces of Company A and F to man the vacated position.

 Repair of the line at Hill 975 was still under way when 44th Division forces broke it farther west at the juncture of Companies B and A. PVA coming through lapped around Company B on Hill 724 and piled up on Hill 710 (37.836°N 127.952°E) behind Companies A and F. Company E, sent west from the Hill 975-Hill 691 ridge by Coughlin to plug the new gap, bogged down in encounters at Hill 710, while PVA moving south off 710 surrounded and attacked the command posts of the 1st and 2nd Battalions collocated at the foot of the height and blocked the regimental supply road 1 mi farther south.
 In what turned out to be an overreaction to the deeper PVA incursion, Coughlin ordered back both Company E from Hill 710 and Company G from the 975-691 ridge and sent a platoon of his tank company and a detachment of Dutch troops up the supply road to clear the command post area.
 With little help needed from the rifle companies, the tank-infantry team eliminated the PVA roadblock and opened a way out for the beleaguered command post group by morning of the 18th.